jeffreyleifer/xseed-utils/docs/documentation.md

 #### xSEED Reference Data Set

 The xSEED Reference Data Set is a reference data set used for developing and testing software.
-Intended for use by implementers, data centers, and users of the data format, the reference data set illustrates the usage of all key aspects of the data.

-For more information about the xSEED Reference Data Set, refer to the [xSEED Data Reference Set Overview](https://xseed.pages.isti.com/xseed-utils/documentation/Overview/).
+To learn more about the xSEED Reference Data Set, refer to the [xSEED Data Reference Set Overview](https://xseed.pages.isti.com/xseed-utils/documentation/Overview/).

 #### xSEED Utilities